software-mansion/protostar/website/docs/cairo-1/06-testing/02-integration-testing.md

 In this section, you will learn how to deploy and interact with a smart contract in Protostar for testing purposes.

 ## How to test a contract
-To test a contract you need to use an important Protostar feature: [cheatcodes](./03-cheatcodes.md).
+To test a contract, you need to use an important Protostar feature: [cheatcodes](./03-cheatcodes.md).
 Cheatcodes are additional library functions that Protostar exposes to help you with testing.

 Let's write a test which deploys and calls a contract.
 First let's define our contract in the file `src/lib.cairo`